treeform/urlly/README.md

 ## **func** parseUrl

-Parses a URl or a URL into the Url object.
+Parses a URL or a URL into the Url object.

 ```nim
 func parseUrl(s: string): Url {.raises: [ValueError].}